jinghuazhao/PW-pipeline/README.md

 pwp.sh ST4 &
 ```
-where we generate data based on the paper's supplementary tables ST3 and ST4, which is formatted as input.
+where we extract data based on the paper's supplementary tables ST3 and ST4, the latter is used as input.

 ## ACKNOWLEDGEMENTS